When to change from puppy to adult food?

 However, it's best to consult a veterinarian, as each dog's case is unique, and these guidelines only serve as a general idea of what we could do.

-In addition to dry food, there are other types of food, such as wet food, that can be considered when feeding our furry friend.
+Additionally, aside from dry food, there are other types of food, such as wet food, that can be considered when feeding our furry friend.
 This type of food is also age-appropriate, and consequently, canine health professionals have developed recipes to provide everything our dog needs for their daily life.

 Back to blog